This Is What “Never Settle for Mediocrity” Gets Wrong

 - Highlight reels of other people’s lives

-And because we rarely see the full picture behind those moments, it creates a distorted sense of what’s normal.
+And because we rarely see the full story behind those moments, it creates a distorted sense of what’s normal.

 Suddenly: